View Type

 - Double-click action: allows users to customize the jump action, and when a row in the table is double-clicked, the set action will be automatically executed.

-- Allow table editing: if this function is enabled, users can directly edit data in the table without jumping to the edit page.
-This function provides three editing modes: whole row editing, cell editing, and custom editing.
+- Enable inline editing: If enabled, users can quickly edit data directly in the table without having to jump to the edit page.
+This feature provides three editing modes: whole line editing, cell editing, and custom editing.

-- Whole row editing: when the user clicks on a data item, the entire row of data will enter the editing state, facilitating the user to make comprehensive modifications to the row of data.
+- Entire row edit: When the user clicks on a data item, the entire row will be in the edit state, which is convenient for the user to make full changes to the data in the row.

-- Cell editing: when the user clicks on a data item, only the specific cell will enter the editing state to achieve precise modification.
+- Cell editing: When the user clicks on a data item, only that specific cell will enter the editing state, enabling precise modification.

-- Custom editing: users can customize the scope of editing operations and specific editing actions according to actual needs, providing higher flexibility and personalized settings.
+- Custom editing: Users can customize the scope of editing operations and specific editing actions according to their actual needs, providing higher flexibility and personalized Settings.

 - Disable data loading: after enabling this option, the data loading function will not be executed.